OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

-This document describes how to create a circular progress bar using only CSS.
-This avoids the need for JavaScript, making it a lightweight and efficient solution for simple progress indicators.
-The technique utilizes the `clip-path` property to mask a circle, creating the visual effect of a filling progress bar.
+This document details how to create a circular progress bar using only CSS.
+This avoids the need for JavaScript, keeping the code lightweight and efficient.
+We'll leverage CSS variables and the `conic-gradient` function for a clean and modern look.

-**Description of the Styling:**
+## Description of the Styling

-This method uses a single circular element, styled as a background ring.
-We then use a pseudo-element (`::before`) to create a "filling" segment on top.
-The `clip-path` property, combined with a `rotate` transform, dynamically controls the visible portion of the fill, simulating the progress.
+The circular progress bar is created using a single `<div>` element.
+The styling uses a `conic-gradient` to create the circular progress.
+The percentage of the circle filled is controlled by a CSS variable, allowing for easy dynamic updates (though we'll demonstrate a static example here).
+A subtle shadow adds depth.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>